 The following factors might determine the lifespan of a rose;

 Most freshly cut roses should last up to one week if properly tended.
-The common mistake that people always make is forgetting to cut the stems before placing them in a vase.
+A common mistake that people always make is forgetting to cut the stems before placing them in a vase.
 If you cut roses and do not put them in water, they can only last up to a few hours.

 So, if you are planning to gift a rose flower to your Valentine's date, you should probably do so within a few hours.
 If you’re dealing only with the petals, plucked out fresh rose petals can be stored up to 3 days before they get wilted.
 You can also dry the flower petals from special occasions like your wedding night and save them for memories.